Table of Contents

 Eligibility

-- The principal cardholder must be 21 – 60 years old.
+• The principal cardholder must be a minimum of 21 years old.

-- The supplementary cardholder must be 18 years old.
+• The supplementary cardholder must be a minimum of 18 years old.

 Fees & Charges

-- No annual fee is charged for the primary and supplementary cards.
+• The annual fee is RM600 for the primary card and free for the supplementary card.

-- There is a charge of RM10 or 1% of the outstanding late payment fee, up to a maximum of RM100.
+• A cost of RM10 or 1% of the outstanding late payment fee, up to a limit of RM100, is levied.

-- RM15 or 5% of the outstanding amount, whichever is higher for the cash withdrawal fee.
+• The cash withdrawal charge is RM15 or 5% of the outstanding amount, whichever is greater.

 Features & Benefits